Updated November 2019

-Our southeastern Utah location boasts a dry and temperate climate; a welcomed alternative to the more harsh and snowy landscapes of Colorado winters.
-Our Operations team has been hard at work in our Utah course area constructing a variety of new structures, designed to enhance the Open Sky base camp.
+Our southeastern Utah location boasts a dry and hospitable climate; a welcomed alternative to the more harsh and snowy landscapes of Colorado winters.
+In the weeks leading up to the move, our Operations team remains hard at work in our Utah course area preparing team sites and base camp structures.

-One significant change to base camp is the creation of gravel pathways to/from and within each group’s camp.
+One significant enhancement to base camp in recent years is the creation of gravel pathways to, from, and within each team site.
 Why does this matter?
 Historically, one of the biggest challenges in winter is the clay and mud build-up inherent to the land.
-“Putting gravel down on trails and in the camps will vastly improve the student experience,” said Greg Ooley, Operations Director.
+“Putting gravel down on trails and in the camps vastly improves the student experience,” said Doug Maxwell, Operations Director.
 “When students return to base camp each week, they’ll spend less time cleaning and drying themselves and their gear.
-This allows for more time to engage in therapeutic assignments, letter writing, therapy, and skill-building.”
+This allows for more time to engage in the deeper therapeutic work, practice skills, and build relationships with the team.”

-Camp shelters are also a welcome addition to each group site.
-“Camp shelters give students and guides an organized, permanent, and sheltered structure to prepare food, organize cookware and utensils as well as group and personal gear ” Ooley noted
+Camp shelters are also an important aspect of each team site.
+“Camp shelters give students and guides an organized, permanent, and sheltered space to prepare food, and organize cookware as well as group and personal gear ” Doug noted.

-Also new this year, all group sites will have canvas wall tents furnished with potbelly stoves.
-The canvas tents will be used for sleeping, drying gear after expedition, and for group yoga.
+All team sites also have canvas wall tents furnished with potbelly stoves.
+The canvas tents are used for sleeping, drying gear after expedition, and for group yoga.
 When the stove is utilized, it will provide enough warmth for students to be comfortable in T-shirts while inside the tent even if temperatures are colder outside.

-As always, tipis (a defining feature of Open Sky’s winter base camp) will continue to provide shelter during the winter.
-Tipis are a great place to gather around the fire, hold group sessions, and eat meals.
+As always, tipis (a defining feature of Open Sky’s winter base camp) provide shelter during the winter.
+Tipis are a great place to gather around the fire, hold group sessions, and eat meals if there is inclement weather.
 Tipis are also used to host graduation ceremonies for our families and students.